-Another useful tool is practice tests to help you determine weak points.
+Another useful tool is practice tests, which can help you determine your weak points.
 At the end of the test, practice exams show you the questions that you missed and give you the correct answers.
 Most practice licensure exams will give you a score breakdown of how you performed in each subject area, too.

 Prepare Yourself for Test Day

 Planning to take the AANP or ANCC is one task.
-However, to achieve the best score you can, you also need to prepare yourself to actually take the test.
-Try not to stay up too late or study to intensely the night before so that your mind is clear and refreshed for test day.
+However, to achieve the best score, you also need to prepare yourself to actually take the test.
+Try not to stay up too late or study too intensely the night before so that your mind is clear and refreshed for test day.
 If possible, take a break from studying the day before the test.
 A well-rested mind typically has an easier time retrieving information.
 If taking a break makes you anxious, then do a light review and focus on your problem areas.

 Eating a healthy, well-balanced meal before your test will also help you perform better.
 It’s tough to focus on the exam while you’re hungry or running on low energy.

 Many students feel that they perform better on tests at different times of the day.
-If you test better in the morning, make sure you choose a time that works best for you.
-If you’re not a morning person, waking up too early may not work to your advantage and could even affect test performance.
+If you test better in the morning, make sure you choose an early test time.
+If you’re not a morning person, waking up too early may not work to your advantage and could even negatively affect your test performance.

-Students in Spring Arbor University’s online MSN-FNP program graduate ready to pass their licensure exam of choice with above-average first time pass rates.
-Advance your nursing career and join a close Christian community of dedicated faculty, students, and alumni.
+Spring Arbor University’s online MSN program offers four NP specializations to choose from: Psychiatric-Mental Health Nurse Practitioner (PMHNP); Family Nurse Practitioner (FNP); Pediatric Nurse Practitioner (PNP); and Adult-Gerontology Primary Nurse Practitioner (AGPCNP).
+SAU students can graduate ready to pass their licensure exam of choice with above-average first-time pass rates.
+Advance your nursing career and join a close Christian community of dedicated faculty, students and alumni.
 To learn more, contact us today to speak with an online representative.